zephrata/MIA-project-2/README.md

 ### Label Fusion
 After registration, we have got 40 labeled images for each unlabel images, we need find a way to combine the labels into a single segmentation map.
-Here we use the Majority voting method: the label of the piexls are the most frequency labels in that pixel values among 40 registrationed atlases. the label fusion result is
+Here we use the Majority voting method: the label of the piexls are the most frequency labels in that pixel values among 40 registrationed atlases.

+The label fusion result is
 <div align=center>
 <img src = "https://github.com/TIGEERR/MIA-project-2/blob/main/pics/labelfusion_001.png" width="700px">
 </div>

+## Task B: Age Prediction